Rate-optimal Bayesian Simple Regret in Best Arm Identification: Lemmas for Upper Bound

 where the $o(1)$ term does not depend on $\mu_i, \mu_j$. \end{lem}

-Particular care is required in Lemma \ref{lem_frequb_exact} because a high-probability bound on the KL divergence is not tight (c.f., Section \ref{subsec_tightchallenge}); we can upper-bound a simple regret based on a high-probability bound on the KL divergence, which simplify the analysis of Lemma \ref{lem_frequb_exact}.
-However, such a high-probability bound compromises the leading constant.\footnote{Remember that Eq.~\eqref{ineq_twicebound} is twice as large as our bound.} In the following proof, we use Proposition \ref{prop_stirling}, Lemma \ref{lem_klfinal}, and manual calculation on the number of combinations because these operations are tight with respect to the leading constant.
+Particular care is required in Lemma \ref{lem_frequb_exact} because a high-probability bound on the KL divergence is not tight (c.f., Section \ref{subsec_tightchallenge}); we can upper-bound a simple regret based on a high-probability bound on the KL divergence, simplifying the analysis of Lemma \ref{lem_frequb_exact}.
+However, such a high-probability bound compromises the leading constant.\footnote{Remember that Eq.~\eqref{ineq_twicebound} is twice as large as our bound.} In the following proof, we use Proposition \ref{prop_stirling}, Lemma~\ref{lem_klfinal}, and manual calculation on the number of combinations because these operations are tight concerning the leading constant.